Advancing Aspect-Based Sentiment Analysis through Deep Learning Models: Abstract

 \section{Abstract}

-{ Aspect-based sentiment analysis aims to predict sentiment polarity with fine granularity.
-While Graph Convolutional Networks (GCNs) are widely utilized for sentimental feature extraction, their naive application for syntactic feature extraction can compromise information preservation.
+Aspect-based sentiment analysis predicts sentiment polarity with fine granularity.
+While graph convolutional networks (GCNs) are widely utilized for sentimental feature extraction, their naive application for syntactic feature extraction can compromise information preservation.
 This study introduces an innovative edge-enhanced GCN, named SentiSys, to navigate the syntactic graph while preserving intact feature information, leading to enhanced performance.
 Specifically,we first integrate a bidirectional long short-term memory (Bi-LSTM) network and a self-attention-based transformer.
 This combination facilitates effective text encoding, preventing the loss of information and predicting long dependency text.
 A bidirectional GCN (Bi-GCN) with message passing is then employed to encode relationships between entities.
 Additionally, unnecessary information is filtered out using an aspect-specific masking technique.
-To validate the effectiveness of our proposed model, we conduct extensive evaluation experiments and ablation studies on four benchmark datasets.
-The results consistently demonstrate improved performance in aspect-based sentiment analysis when employing SentiSys.
-This approach successfully addresses the challenges associated with syntactic feature extraction, highlighting its potential for advancing sentiment analysis methodologies.}
+To validate the effectiveness of our proposed model, we conduct extensive evaluation experiments on four benchmark datasets.
+The experimental results demonstrate enhanced performance in aspect-based sentiment analysis with the use of SentiSys.